 How To Drop the Struggle with Anxiety Anxiety and I have been well-acquainted for awhile.
 After years of struggling, learning, and training on how to treat anxiety, I still recognize it showing up in my life regularly.
 I personally struggle to this day with how much I dislike anxious, fearful [...]

 Likely, when we are caught up in the “I’m not good enough” story, we behave in ways that are self-destructive at worst and unworkable at best.
 Both lead us away from behaving the way we would like to deep down in our hearts.

 We all want to feel better and have probably tried to come up with lots of ways to change our thoughts and feelings.
-If you have struggled with anxiety or depression, you may have also seen a therapist, read a book or watched videos online to feel better.
-As [...]
+If you have struggled with anxiety or depression, you may have also seen a therapist, read a book or watched videos online [...]

 As I practice acceptance skills through ACT, I can make room for the difficult feelings, thoughts and stories that present themselves in my life periodically.
 This doesn’t mean I enjoy having painful thoughts and feelings, it means I aim to drop the struggle with them more often than I have in the past.

 Acceptance is an often misunderstood word.
 Many people think acceptance means agreeing or complying with, giving into or even liking what is troubling them.
-Therefore, most people reject the idea of accepting that someone they love has died, something unfair has happened to them or that an injury has [...]
+Therefore, most people reject the idea of accepting that someone they love has died, something unfair has happened to them or [...]

 Last week, I had the opportunity to attend a two-day training with Dr. Steven C. Hayes in Las Vegas, Nevada.
 When asked if he created Acceptance and Commitment Therapy (ACT), he responded, “thousands of people have helped develop ACT, I just lit the match.”
-A very humble response for [...]
+A [...]